theuhmmm/laws/An Act to Defeat the Onceler.md

 **SEC 5.
 DEFINITIONS**

-&nbsp;&nbsp;&nbsp; (a) For the purposes of this Act, 'Employment Act of 2023' shall be defined as: https://forums.stateoffirestone.com/t/employment-act-of-2023/24418, or in leiu of the Firestone Forums, https://drive.google.com/file/d/1mXf6jRlQqsm87VMNXJiZudBnipz_lb7t/view?usp=drive_link
+(a) For the purposes of this Act, 'Employment Act of 2023' shall be defined as: https://forums.stateoffirestone.com/t/employment-act-of-2023/24418, or in leiu of the Firestone Forums, https://drive.google.com/file/d/1mXf6jRlQqsm87VMNXJiZudBnipz_lb7t/view?usp=drive_link

 <br/>